EBI-Metagenomics/genome-assembly-linkage-phase2/README.md

 ### Output
 The script will save a combined TSV file (`full_phase2_linkage_table_{date}.tsv`) to the output folder.
 It will also create individual, per-catalogue outputs.
+Only records with containment of at least 50% will be included in the results tables.

 Example:
 ```bash